arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **Final thoughts**

 LEDs are far more efficient than traditional light bulbs because they use a lot less power to produce a similar amount of light.
 The light output of a bulb is measured in Lumens, with a normal old-fashioned 60 W incandescent bulb giving out approximately 840 Lumens.
-Watts is a measurement of how much energy is being used—1 W is 1 joule per second—a 60 W bulb uses 1/2 amp of current at 120 V (U.S. system) or about 1/4 amp at 230 V (British system).
-For comparison, an equivalent LED bulb might give out approximately 800 Lumens, almost the same, but uses only 13 W—less than a quarter of the power.
+Watts is a measurement of how much energy is being usedï¿½1 W is 1 joule per secondï¿½a 60 W bulb uses 1/2 amp of current at 120 V (U.S. system) or about 1/4 amp at 230 V (British system).
+For comparison, an equivalent LED bulb might give out approximately 800 Lumens, almost the same, but uses only 13 Wï¿½less than a quarter of the power.
 Not only is the lower power production good for your bank balance and the environment, but there is also far less wastage with a traditional bulb lasting on average 0.9 years and the equivalent LED bulb lasting nearly 23 years!
 For us to reach Global Goal 11, we need to use less energy and what we do use needs to last longer than it does now.

 ____